Graveney School: Site and buildings

 Graveney initially operated on both the former Furzedown and Ensham sites; however, the Ensham building was closed and the school now occupies what was Furzedown Secondary School on either side of Welham Road in Tooting, south west London.

 The part of the site on the southern side of Welham Road is the former Rosa Bassett School, the main building of which was opened in 1913.
 The larger area to the north of the road is the former Furzedown Training College (a teacher training college), which was opened in 1915.
 The buildings surround a tree-lined campus and include Furzedown House, a Grade II-listed Georgian house, built in 1794.

 The other buildings include: Red House, College House, Lower School, Upper Science, Lower Science, Atkins Technology Centre, the Tech block, an independent study centre, Bradford House, The Oppenheimer Observatory, a sports hall and a multigym.

 On the north side of Welham Road, there is also a recreation area which is owned by Wandsworth Council but used by Graveney during school hours for Sports Studies and PE lessons.
-The area consists of a small running track, an astro turf pitch, 2 tennis courts which can be converted into another pitch and a cricket area.
+The area consists of a small 80 metre running track, with a sandpit for jumps, an astro turf pitch, 2 tennis courts which can be converted into another pitch and a cricket area.
+It also has a netball court however in summer 2025 the school installed 2 padel courts over, leading to the court being inactive.